ASaiM/documentation/index.rst

 ASaiM: an environment to analyze intestinal microbiota data
 ###########################################################

-*Auvergne Sequence Analysis of Intestinal Microbiota* (ASaiM) is an environment to analyze metagenomic and metatranscriptomic sequences from intestinal microbiota. `Read more about the project <http://asaim.github.io/about.html>`_
+ASaiM (*Auvergne Sequence analysis of intestinal Microbiota*) is an environment to analyze intestinal microbiota. :ref:`Read more about ASaiM <environment>`.

-The environment is constituted of:
+This environment is composed of:

-    An expert database combining information from analysis of intestinal microbiota This database is currently under construction

-    A framework to process and analyze intestinal microbiota from raw sequences to taxonomic and functional assignations This framework makes the connection between different tools and then generates pipeline that can then be executed in ASaiM environment.
+  A framework to process and analyze gut microbiota data from raw sequences to taxonomic and functional assignations.
+    This framework generates workflows with numerous different tools that can then be executed in the ASaiM environment.
 It is developed to be:

       - easy to use for all from beginners to expert.
-Check by yourself :ref:`how to execute a pipeline analysis <installation-running-pipeline-execution>` and try it with the :ref:`demo <demo>`
+Check by yourself :ref:`how to construct and execute a workflow <framework-workflow>` or follow the :ref:`tutorial <framework-tutorial>` with available toy dataset
-        - adjustable with numerous proposed tools.
-Check out :ref:`all the available tools <for-devs-framework-tools>`
+      - adjustable with numerous proposed tools, databases, workflows.
+Check out all the available :ref:`tools <framework-tools>`, :ref:`databases <framework-databases>` and :ref:`workflows <framework-worflows>`.

+    :ref:`Read more about the framework <framework>`

+  An expert database which takes an inventory of gut microbiota data from public data repositories and users
+    This database is currently under construction. :ref:`Read more about the database <database>`

+  A Web interface to submit and query the database
+    This web interface is currently under construction. :ref:`Read more about the web interface <web-interface>`

 What now ?
 ----------

-If you are a user and you want to use ASaiM to process and analyze metagenomic and metatranscriptomic sequences, check out the :ref:`demo <demo>` and go to the :ref:`utilisation manual <for-users>`.
+You have metagenomic and metatranscriptomic sequences on gut microbiota and you want to analyze them, check out the :ref:`tutorial of the framework <framework-tutorial>` and go to the :ref:`user manual <framework-use>`.

-If you are an curious user or a potential developer and you want to have more information about ASaiM, go to :ref:`detailed manual <for-devs>`.
+You want to query the expert database, check out the :ref:`database content <database>` and go the :ref:`user manual of the web interface <web-interface-user-manual>`.

 Contributions and feedbacks
 ---------------------------